 For many in the early 90s, Full Moon Features was one of our generation’s go-tos.
 When you saw that logo, you knew what you were getting – low budget, quirky filmmaking with the charm and atmosphere to keep us interested in that VHS tape playing on the old Curtis-Mathes deck.

-So it was with Subspecies, a 1991 vampire horror/romance that resonated with direct-to-video connoisseurs with its good-enough-to-be-spooky stop motion special effects and spectacular moody atmospherics thanks to location filming in newly post-revolution Romania.
+So it was with Subspecies, a 1991 vampire horror/romance that resonated with direct-to-video connoisseurs with its good-enough-to-be-spooky stop-motion special effects and spectacular moody atmospherics thanks to location filming in then-newly post-revolution Romania.

 The film stars Anders Hove (General Hospital) as Radu Vladislas, a vampire hellbent on controlling the Bloodstone, which apparently drips the blood of the saints.
 Michael Watson (Bold & the Beautiful) plays his brother, Stefan, a good vampire who prefers living in the open among the humans.
 Laura Tate, Irina Movila and Michelle McBride round out the main cast as Michelle, Mara and Lillian, three college coeds visiting the Romanian town of Prejmer on a college trip to study Romanian culture and superstition.